AndrewCarracher/andrew_carracher_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

     end
   end

   # typing error, will not run.
-Should read def not dif. also must have comma in parameters
+Should read def not dif. also must have comma in parameters. also should be class method
   dif highest_card(card1 card2)
   if card1.value > card2.value
     return card.name